561-475-1831

 Florida statutes require patients who want to file a medical malpractice claim to prove that their doctor didn’t follow the typical standard of care other medical professionals with similar training and experience would.

-Simply put, suffering an injury after receiving medical care or having a poor result from an appropriate treatment isn’t enough for a medical malpractice claim.
+If you’re considering how long after surgery you can sue a doctor, remember that simply suffering an injury after receiving medical care or having a poor result from an appropriate treatment isn’t enough for a medical malpractice claim.
 You must prove that your doctor had a duty of care to you, breached that duty, and deviated from the applicable standard of care.
 Proving medical malpractice is a complex process that requires tremendous legal and medical knowledge.

 What Do I Do If I Suspect Medical Malpractice?